How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 November 02, 2018

-Introducing Chemical Robots Hey Salvagers, Two Robots has five distinct types of robots.
+Hey Salvagers, Two Robots has five distinct types of robots.
 Each robot has its own separate backstory and place within our storyline.
 Today, we are going to talk about the chemical robot.
-The chemical robot is pretty…
+The chemical robot is pretty important to us at Two Robots…

 peacemaker hero